Telford Steam Railway: History

 Telford Steam Railway operates over a portion of the Wellington and Severn Junction railway (W&SJR).
 The line to Lightmoor and beyond to Buildwas was constructed by the Wenlock, Craven Arms and Lightmoor Extension railway.
 Both of these became a part of the Wellington to Craven Arms Railway.

 For most of its working life the line was operated by the Great Western Railway and subsequently the Western Region of British Railways.

 The line directions between Buildwas and Lightmoor were counter-intuitive for a period when the line going down the hill was the Up Line (towards London), and the line going up the hill was the Down Line (away from London), as the direction towards London from Lightmoor Junction was then considered to be routed via the former Severn Valley line.
 Since the last change the up direction is now completely intuitive.

 Passenger services between Buildwas and Wellington ended on 23 July 1962, pre-dating the publication of the 'Beeching Report' in March 1963.
+Freight traffic lasted until 1983 when the line from Lightmoor Junction to Lawley was closed by BR.